jgraef/skunk/README.md

 **work in progress**

-This crate is going to move to another Github namespace, once it's usable.
-See [issues][2] for our progress.

 ## What is this?

 `skunk` 🦨 is a [person-in-the-middle][1] proxy, mainly focussed on HTTP(S), but also open for other protocols.